 - Finally, mention the volume location on Mac to store the recovered files.

-This concludes the process.
-You can also use this tool to recover the data from inevitable data loss scenarios such as recovering data lost from a Mac guest account.
-Since the Mac guest user account deletes the data as soon as you log out, you definitely need this software to recover files from the guest account.
+Note: You can also use this tool to recover the data from inevitable data loss scenarios such as recovering data lost from a Mac guest account.
+Since the Mac guest user account deletes the data as soon as you log out from the account.

 Four Most Important Tips to Avoid Data Loss On USB Flash Drive